JuanjoA/wagtail-news-time/README.md

 ## Fork updated of [wagtail-screencast-hellowagtail] (https://github.com/muthuridennis/wagtail-screencast-hellowagtail)

+Tested ok with python 3.5, django 1.10 and wagtail 1.6

 ### Include bdd db.sqlite3 with data, for rapid view
 (no migrate needed, and superuser is *admin* with password *admin*, but can create another superuser)